wesovilabs/nomad/e2e/README.md

 for details.
 The number of servers and clients is configurable, as is the specific build of Nomad to deploy and the configuration file for each client and server.

+## Provisioning Local Clusters

+To run tests against a local cluster, you'll need to make sure the following environment variables are set:

+* `NOMAD_ADDR` should point to one of the Nomad servers
+* `CONSUL_HTTP_ADDR` should point to one of the Consul servers
+* `NOMAD_E2E=1`

+_TODO: the scripts in `./bin` currently work only with Terraform, it would be nice for us to have a way to deploy Nomad to Vagrant or local clusters._

 ## Running